jwodder/check-wheel-contents/README.rst

   **Solution**: Move the tests or whatever to inside your main package directory (e.g., move ``tests/`` to ``somepackage/tests/``) so that they won't collide with other projects' files on installation.

+- You are actually making a package whose name is one of the listed names.

+  **Solution**: Include the name of your package in the ``--toplevel`` option so that ``check-wheel-contents`` knows it's meant to be there.

 W006 — ``__init__.py`` at top level of library